DevShoaib78/Souq-E-Deccan/Up Until Now.md

 1. Go to [Supabase Dashboard](https://supabase.com/dashboard/project/kcoydebzmrzxomnvhooq)
 2. Navigate to **SQL Editor**
 3. Run the contents of `supabase/schema.sql` (if not already done)
+4. Run `ALTER PUBLICATION supabase_realtime ADD TABLE stalls;` to enable real-time
-4. Go to **Authentication → Users** and create an admin user
+5. Go to **Authentication → Users** and create an admin user
-5. Login to `/admin` and click "Seed Database" to populate stalls
+6. Login to `/admin` and start clicking stalls to book/unbook them (no seeding required!)

 ---